shano/curl/README.md

 ## Versions and changelog

+### v0.4.0-dev (dev-master)
+Got rid of get(), post(), head(), put(), delete(), options() methods.
+Instead a __call method now does everything.

 ### v0.3.0
 Wrapper is totally reworked almost from scratch!
 Different approach for setting data, headers and cookies.
 Just open the class and see it!
 And by the way all class is now documented!

 ### v0.2.2
 Added methods: